adamsilver/fdpb/08-an-upload-form.md

 ![Dropzone](./images/08/drop-zone.png)

 The large drop zone is more ergonomic, especially for people with motor-impairments.
 It's conventionally styled with a dashed border.
-However, if your users aren't aware this convention, you can add some instructional text.
+However, if your users aren't familiar with this convention, you can add instructional text.

 Inside the drop zone, sits a button.
-When clicked, it triggers the choose file dialog.
+When clicked, it triggers the dialog as normal.
 The button is actually a label *styled* as a button using the ill-advised technique from earlier.
 But I haven't gone mad, there's good reason for this.

 ### Why We're Styling The Label As A Button

 The dropzone has two methods of interaction: dropping files onto the drop zone and clicking the button.

 Browsers don't let you programmatically update a file input's value due to security reasons[^1].
-Because of this, we can't for example update the file input's value, when the user drops files onto the drop zone.
+Because of this, we can't, for example, update the file input's value, when the user drops files onto the drop zone.
 Because of this, files will be uploaded immediately with AJAX (which we'll cover shortly).

-Remember, the dropzone actually has two methods of interaciton: dropping files onto the drop zone and clicking the button.
-For consistency reasons we want both approaches to upload files immediately (`onchange`).
-This way, users don't ever have to think about when (or when not) to submit the form—that interaction is taken out of the equation.
+Remember, the form has two methods of interaciton: dropping files onto the drop zone and clicking the button.
+For consistency reasons we want both approaches to upload files immediately (drop zone `ondrop` and input `onchange`).
+This way, users don't have to think about when (or when not) to submit the form—that interaction is no longer an option.

 ### The Enhanced Mark-up